RBGE-Herbarium/RBGE-Herbarium.github.io/docs/specify-at-rbge/geography-and-localities.md

 ![image](https://user-images.githubusercontent.com/6713716/193120259-16e38673-e6f8-4fc3-a012-6c92fa986698.png)

-The Localities table is currently fixed.
+The Locality table is currently fixed.
 Any localties not included in here should be entered using the Verbatium Locality field in the Collection Object.